Workshops

 • Basics: Basic concepts of linguistics, such as lexicography, orthography, transcription and grant writing.

-• Technology: Software relevant for language documentation and revitalizations (such as ELAN and FLEx), training in audio and video methods, introduction to data management, etc.
+• Technology: Software relevant for language documentation and revitalizations (such as ELAN and FLEx), training in audio and video methods, introduction to data management, AI, etc.

 • Community language development: Development of capacities within communities, ethics and practicalities of on-site collaborative research.